AmeyPSawant/AI-Generated-TicTacToe/README.md

 ## Technologies Used

 - **HTML/CSS**: For the structure and styling of the game.
-- **JavaScript**: For the game logic and Minimax algorithm implementation.
+- **JavaScript**: For the game logic and Min-Max algorithm implementation.
 - **GitHub Pages**: For hosting and deploying the game.

 ## How It Was Built

 This project was entirely generated using ChatGPT through a series of prompts and iterative refinements.
-The Minimax algorithm, game logic, and even this README file were all created with the assistance of AI.
+The Min-Max algorithm, game logic, and even this README file were all created with the assistance of AI.

 ## Installation